Enhanced GCD through ORBGRAND-AI: Exploiting Partial and Total Correlation in Noise: GCD driven by ORBGRAND-AI

 \section{GCD driven by ORBGRAND-AI}

 We investigate the use of ORBGRAND-AI as the pattern generator of GCD to incorporate correlations.
 When leveraging correlations instead of assuming independent noise effects, column permutation to place $H$ in systematic format would require modifying the order of transmission of bits at the transmitter side.
+Following MATLAB's notation, let $H_{:,A}$ denote the submatrix of $H$ containing the columns with indices in the integer set $A$.
 To integrate ORBGRAND-AI with GCD for all linear binary codes, including all systematic and non-systematic codes, we assume Gauss-Jordan elimination without column permutation results in